oalee/os-digital-democracy-iran/code-of-conduct.md

-# Yerbamate Open Science Project Code of Conduct
+# Digital Democracy Open Science Project Code of Conduct

-The Yerbamate Open Science Project is committed to fostering an open and inclusive environment for all members of our community.
+The Digital Democracy Open Science Project is committed to fostering an open and inclusive environment for all members of our community.
 As a member of this community, we expect you to abide by the following code of conduct:
 ## Be Respectful
 Treat everyone with respect and kindness, and be considerate of different viewpoints and experiences.
 Refrain from making derogatory or discriminatory remarks, and do not engage in harassment or bullying of any kind.
 ## Foster Collaboration